 But maybe now in hindsight, it was my Dyslexia that was blocking me and maybe not so much the ‘introvert’, ‘shy’ ‘middle child syndrome’ me!

 Breakthrough, 2020 vision!

 The left brain is the logical, mathematical and language skills side.

-It’s the creative right brain that’s more active for me, therefore, as I mentioned trying to retrieve information, solve maths calculations, and speaking properly seems to hinder access in the left brain areas.
+It’s the creative right brain that’s more active for me, therefore, as I mentioned trying to retrieve information, solve maths calculations, and speaking properly seems to hinder access to the left brain areas.

 Check out my art and mind website.

-I just think differently, takes me longer to recall memory and process information, I cannot fluently articulate myself or pronounce my word properly, thats all.
+I just think differently, takes me longer to process information and recall the memory, I cannot fluently articulate myself, or pronounce my words properly sometimes, that is all.